Morgan State Bears football: Rivals

 Morgan State and Howard participate in the Howard–Morgan State football rivalry.

-Towson University and Morgan State share a rivalry called The Battle for Greater Baltimore.
+Towson and Morgan State share a rivalry called The Battle for Greater Baltimore.

 Playoff appearances

 NCAA Division I-AA/FCS

-The Bears have made one appearance in the Division I-AA/FCS playoffs, with a combined record of 0-1.
+The Bears have made one appearance in the Division I-AA/FCS playoffs, with a combined record of 0–1.

 NCAA Division II

-The Bears made one appearance in the Division II playoffs, with a combined record of 0-1.
+The Bears made one appearance in the Division II playoffs, with a combined record of 0–1.